imanidev/imanidev/README.md

 # Hi, I'm Imani.
 Glad you could stop by!

-I'm someone who's always excited to learn new tools and craft amazing user experiences.
+I'm always excited to learn new tools and craft amazing user experiences.

 ## 📚 On My Learning Plate:

-- Java
-- SQL
+- JavaScript
-- Spring Boot
+- Python
 - Typescript

 ## 🌟 What I'm Into: